ritza-co/internal-articles/docs/django-vs-flask-vs-react-vs-node-vs-fastapi-vs-rails.md

 Consider Flask if you are looking to create a small, unique web application that is highly extendable and customisable.

-Consider React if you are familiar with Javascript and are looking for a library to assist in creating UIs for web or mobile applications
+Consider React if you are familiar with Javascript and are looking for a library to assist in creating UIs for web or mobile applications.

+### Hello World: Flask vs React

 ![FlaskVsReact-Hello-World](./assets/django-vs-flask-vs-react-vs-node-vs-fastapi-vs-rails/flask-vs-react-hello-world.png)